-The Annual Enrollment Period is also known as Medicare Open Enrollment Period.
+The Annual Enrollment Period (AEP) is also known as Medicare Open Enrollment Period.

 During this period you can change or drop your Medicare coverage.

-There are several things you should evaluate, including your Annual Notice of Change and your current medical and prescription needs.
+There are several factors you should evaluate, including your Annual Notice of Change and your current medical and prescription needs.

 The leaves are starting to change.
 The summer heat is starting to break.
 You know what that means.